aryanpachori/night_agent/README.md

-ightAgent is an AI agent that runs 24/7, scanning Jupiter markets every 60 seconds using Gemini AI, Black-Scholes probability models, and Kelly Criterion bet sizing.
+NightAgent is an AI agent that runs 24/7, scanning Jupiter markets every 60 seconds using Gemini AI, Black-Scholes probability models, and Kelly Criterion bet sizing.
 When it finds a mispriced market, it sends a plain-English alert via